 6. Party in the urban jungle

-Alright, let’s be honest – a guide to Vang Vieng just doesn’t feel right without a mention of the party scene.
-Though the wild riverside bars are largely closed, visitors are still spoilt for choice of nightlife in the heart of the town.
+Though the riverside bars aren’t as wild as they once were, there are still several open, happy to pull you in for a refreshing beverage as you float down the river.
+After a day of adventure activities or tubing, the nightlife in the heart of the town doesn’t disappoint.
 Get a good dinner for cheap at one of the many restaurants downtown, then head out to the bars to get your night started.
 One of Vang Vieng’s biggest events takes place at the weekly Jungle Party, though don’t let the name fool you – ‘jungle’ in Vang Vieng means more ‘someone’s backyard with potted plants scattered around.’
 Slightly comical setting aside, it’s still one of the biggest parties, and you can get free tuktuks out from the city centre.
 If you’re still standing when all the bars start to close at 1 and 2, head to the Moon Pub just on the other side of Vang Vieng’s disused airstrip, and party with the locals.